14 best product tour software for SaaS teams (2026)

 (Source)

-ChurnZero is different than the others on this list in that they’re less an exclusive onboarding product and more a total customer success platform.
-It’s a formidable piece of software that follows the customer experience from onboarding to renewal.
-Its primary goal is to prevent customers from churning, and there’s no better place to address the customer experience than the product tour.
+ChurnZero is different than the others on this list in that they're less an exclusive onboarding product and more a total customer success platform.
+It's a capable customer success platform that follows the customer experience from onboarding to renewal.
+Its primary goal is to prevent customers from churning, and there's no better place to address the customer experience than the product tour.
 As such, ChurnZero provides companies with the ability to guide customers through products with the use of modals, knowledge bases, and more.
+Customer success teams at mid-market SaaS companies use ChurnZero to trigger in-app guidance when a health score dips, catching at-risk accounts before they churn.

 Pros